clementpeihengtan/clement-tph/resume.md

 ## Education

-### Bachelor of Science, Computer Engineering
+### Bachelor of Science, Computer Science
 * **University of Minnesota - Twin Cities**
-* College of Science and Engineering, Sophomore
+* College of Science and Engineering, Junior

 ------------